Psychotherapist, trainer, founder and director of the IBI

 My primary school in Wintam was for boys only : 56 pupils I remember, always eager for a game of fighting on the playground.
 That and marbles and knuckles.
 Wonderful time and also helpful and rewarding for creating a securely mirrored male identity.
 In middle and high school I received a scientific orientation and at the same time learned to speak, read and write in four languages.
 Gymnastics meanwhile built my flexibility, core strength, balance, power, mental focus, discipline, and dedication.
 Ready for university at the age of 17, merely and adolescent and so experimenting with freedom and everything a Flemish man later needs to know…the other gender, to sing, to dance, to play, to sport, to enjoy a few bacchanal pleasures, to think critically, to protest and even to revolt and make please…

 After my graduation, I was lucky to start my professional career right at my Alma Mater, as body oriented therapist (psychomotor therapist) at the Psychiatric Centers (1984-1994).
-In this academic, medical, psychotherapeutic and sociotherapeutic environment, I was always convinced that therapy should mainly work with the healthy part of the person.
-For 11 years I have worked with body-mind and mind-body approaches with adult patients (post-traumatic psychoneurosis, personality disorders, chronic pain, psychosomatics, etc.), taught students in training and initiated staff members in the essentials of this work.
+In this environment, I was always convinced that therapy should mainly work with the healthy part of the person.
+For 11 years I have worked with body-mind and mind-body approaches with adult patients (post-traumatic psychoneurosis, personality disorders, chronic pain, psychosomatics, etc.), teaching students in training and training staff in the essence of this work.

 After learning a lot from pioneer colleagues in psychomotor therapy and dance and movement psychotherapy, I significantly deepened my knowledge with three main teachers and inspirers in the field of body psychotherapy and somatic psychology : Al Pesso, John C. Pierrakos, MD and Jack Painter, Ph.D.